tmio/tuweni-website/tutorials/apps/gossip.md

 The `gossip` application is an example showing how the Plumtree gossip implementation functions.

-`gossip` is distributed as part of the binary distribution of Apache Tuweni, which you can download from this [page](/download)
+`gossip` is distributed as part of the binary distribution of Tuweni, which you can download from this [page](/download)

 {%highlight bash%}
 ./gossip --help